 The self-assessment of the programme is based on procedures and continuous improvement of the level of educational offerings along with supporting the learning environment, ensuring the current character of the programme, and the strategic goals of the Institution.
-Factors considered for the assessment include students' workload, students' expectations, and the assessment of the students.
+Factors considered for the assessment include the student's workload, students' expectations, and the assessment of the students.
 Also, scientific, and technological developments, societal and job market needs, and national, European, and international environmental policies are considered.
-The programme director collects information from the delivery of the programme, along with scientific, technological, business, and societal developments.
-The Director collects all requests for changes to the programme, such as changes to the course content, course schedule and calendar, faculty workload, proposals for new courses, etc. Using the student course/instructor evaluations along with requests related to suggested changes, a proposal is submitted to the School (two Departments) assembly.

-The annual report is submitted to QAU for review, and recommendations are shared with the School general assembly.
+The programme director collects information from the delivery of the programme along with scientific, technological, business, and societal developments.
+The Director collects all requests for changes to the programme, such as changes to the course content, course schedule and calendar, faculty workload, proposals for new courses, etc. Using the student course/instructor evaluations along with requests related to suggested changes, a proposal is submitted to the School assembly.
+The annual report is submitted to QAU for review, and recommendations are shared with the Department general assembly.
 Decisions are made at the end of the academic year and are implemented at the beginning of the following academic year.

-Through the process of internal review and continuous improvement plan, the positive aspects of the programme are reinforced, such as by adding new topics based on scientific developments.
+Through the process of internal review and continuous improvement plan, the positive aspects of the programme are reinforced by adding new topics based on scientific developments.
 The collected information is analysed, and the programme is adapted to ensure that it is up to date.
 There is a strategically designed consideration for improving courses using the course evaluations by students.
 Programme weaknesses are immediately addressed when problems are identified with the programme in students' evaluation.
 Remediation of knowledge gaps of the students was achieved through special seminars, extended office hours for the faculty to assist students, in addition to the availability of the academic advisor.

-The PSP is reviewed and revised regularly but without the direct involvement of students and other stakeholders.
-Extension of collaborations with international laboratories and further involvement in external activities such as conferences should be common practice.
-Seminars from alumni and international researchers should be promoted.
+The PSP is reviewed and revised but without the direct involvement of students and other stakeholders.
+Extension of collaborations with international sectors and further involvement in external activities such as conferences should be common practice.
+Enrichment of learning materials should be more frequent and be more specific.

-The self-assessment procedure of the programme should take place annually.
+The self-assessment procedure of the programme is frequent but does not include external stakeholders.